openshift/cluster-svcat-controller-manager-operator/README.md

 EOF
 ```
 Once the cluster `ServiceCatalogControllerManager` is found to exist and have a `managementState` of `Managed` the operator will create necessary resources in the
-`kube-service-catalog-controller-manager` namespace for deploying the Service Catalog API Server.
+`openshift-svcat-controller-manager-operator` namespace for deploying the Service Catalog API Server.

-Watch for service catalog controller manager to come up in the kube-service-catalog-controller-manager namespace.
+Watch for service catalog controller manager to come up in the `openshift-svcat-controller-manager-operator` namespace.

 ## Verification & debugging
 Nothing happens without the CR: